sebastopolys/GinsengHtml/README.md

     }
 }
 ```
-Edit namespaces conveniently to match the ``ginsenghtmlengine`` namespace

 ### Html functions:
 Function names make reference to the Html tag to be used by on the Html the function outputs.
 I.e: